 |1||2||Slight ashy appearance, somewhat lighter pigmentation, stronger adhesion|

 The above chart is especially true when mixing parts in weight.
 Mixing in weight will require a scale with a readability of .01g or less.

 How to Mix

-Spectrum Colors are potent, meaning a little goes a long way.
+Colors are intensely pigmented or dyed.
+A little goes a long way.
 When adjusting an undertone or making minor adjustments, use as little as a 1/32 loose filled scoop (LS), which is merely a few grains of Color or about .0001oz.

 Add your Element (or a combination) to your Colors in the mixing bag, and mix thoroughly.

 Apply to your face dry or with a mixing medium.
 When using a mixing medium, start with small amounts of it and your colored makeup, blending in a pot, palette or your hand.